cmccormick42/Ncaa14MixmatchViewer/README.md

 # How to use
 - Launch the application.
-- From the File menu, select Load.
+- From the File menu, select Open.
 - Choose a valid mixmatch XML file from the dialog and click Open.
 Data will load into the tables.

 ## Viewing